wut-dev/aws-region-services-compiler/README.md

 * Full name (`AWS IAM Access Analyzer`)
 * Every region, with a `true` or `false` boolean representing the services's availability in that region

+## Give Me The Data
+If you just want to see the output:
+* [data/regions.json](data/regions.json) is a list of AWS regions
+* [data/services.json](data/services.json) is a list of AWS services, with availability for each region

 ## How It Works

 AWS pushes metadata about its regions and services to SSM Parameter Store under the `/aws/service/global-infrastructure` path.
 You can read more about this on the [AWS Blog](https://aws.amazon.com/blogs/aws/new-query-for-aws-regions-endpoints-and-more-using-aws-systems-manager-parameter-store/).